Plugs, Wires, Oil - Now is the time!

 for every order over $70 placed online

-This is the first installment of Automobile Atlanta's "Milestones in Porsche History".
+This is the second installment of Automobile Atlanta's "Milestones in Porsche History".
 Starting from the seeds that sprouted the company and continuing up to the most current news on the happenings in Stuttgart, Milestones in Porsche History will cover the history of the company's road cars and race cars in vehement detail.
 If you would like to read all of the installments, please click here.

 Before the start of World War II, Porsche decided that it had become necessary to develop notoriety for his fledgling brand through international sports car racing.

 What is widely known as the first Porsche was originally designed as a top speed record car.
 The Type-64 was heavily based upon the KdF-Wagen.
 With a reinforced chassis, aerodynamically reworked coachbuild, and a modified engine capable of nearly 50 horsepower, the Type-64 was a pure racing car from the start.

 Three racing prototypes were hand formed from aluminum by Reutter for entry in the 1939 Berlin to Rome cross country race.
 The body design was lifted primarily from the abortive Type-114 V-10 engined sports cars.
 Extensive wind tunnel testing was done on the body, and the cars were ready to win.